 Join us at the Armistice Ball, an evening of music and dancing from the 1910s and 1920s.
 Your hosts are members of the Metropolitan Vintage Dance & Social Club, a group of friends from the NJ-PA-NY area.
 They'll be happy to answer your questions about dancing, etiquette, or period clothing (military uniforms or modern cocktail/formal attire are fine, too).
 Email us at armisticeball@yahoo.com.

-Tickets to the Ball are $45 per person (discount for students with valid ID) which includes a dance workshop from 2:00-4:00 p.m. in the same hall.
-Scroll down to buy your tickets.
+At-door tickets to the Ball are $50 per person (discount for students with valid ID) which includes a dance workshop from 2:00-4:00 p.m. in the same hall.
+Scroll down for more ticket information.

 Music is provided by the Metropolitan Club Orchestra under the direction of Dan Levinson.
 Followers of the NYC jazz scene will recognize Dan as not only a noted solo artist, but as a member of Vince Giordano's Nighthawks.
 He'll be j0ined by a line-up of other noted instrumentalists.